TDStrasser/Kookaberry-Reference-Guide/docs/source/software.rst

 Kookaberry Firmware
 -------------------

-The Kookaberry contains low-level software that is stored in on-board non-volatile memory.
+The **Kookaberry** contains low-level software that is stored in on-board non-volatile memory.
 Firmware performs basic low-level tasks to control and monitor the **Kookaberry**'s hardware, and to make it accessible to high-level software, such as MicroPython.

-Firmware updates may sometimes be issued that extend the functionality of the Kookaberry, or to remedy bugs in the firmware.
+Firmware updates may sometimes be issued that extend the functionality of the **Kookaberry**, or to remedy bugs in the firmware.
 The **Kookaberry’s** firmware is updated from time to time and the latest version may be downloaded from https://github.com/kookaberry/kooka-releases.

 Instructions for firmware updates are provided on the GutHub page.
 In general, follow this procedure:

 1. Navigate into the Github firmware folder (https://github.com/kookaberry/kooka-releases/tree/master/firmware)
-2. Then navigate into, depending on your model of Kookaberry, either the ``stm32`` folder (Kookaberry rev1-05 and rev1-06), or the ``rp2040`` folder (Kookaberry v2 and later).
+2. Then navigate into, depending on your model of **Kookaberry**, either the ``stm32`` folder (Kookaberry rev1-05 and rev1-06), or the ``rp2040`` folder (Kookaberry v2 and later).
-3. With the target Kookaberry connected via USB to your PC, download the various .bin files to the root folder of the **Kookaberry**'s file storage system.
+3. With the target **Kookaberry** connected via USB to your PC, download the various .bin files to the root folder of the **Kookaberry**'s file storage system.
    The **Kookaberry**'s blue LED will flash during this process.
 Wait until the blue LED is fully extinguished.
 4. Dismount the **Kookaberry** from your PC and disconnect it.
 5. Reconnect the **Kookaberry** to your PC.
 The blue LED will flash while the firmware is being updated.